-Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development Park Accepted Telecommunications facility Landing Editor's note-Landings are regulated as prescribed tidal works under the Coastal Protection and Management Act Major electricity Accepted infrastructure Substation Utility installation If undertaken by a public sector entity Agricultural supplies store Accepted subject to requirements Editor's note-Unless otherwise specified, development that is accepted subject to requirements will become code assessable when not complying with an acceptable outcome.
+Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development Park Accepted Telecommunications facility Landing Editor's note-Landings are regulated as prescribed tidal works under the Coastal Protection and Management Act Major electricity infrastructure Accepted Substation Utility installation If undertaken by a public sector entity Agricultural supplies store Accepted subject to requirements Editor's note-Unless otherwise specified, development that is accepted subject to requirements will become code assessable when not complying with an acceptable outcome.
 However, it will only be assessable against the corresponding performance outcome (refer section 5.3.3 (2)).
-Emergency services Outdoor sales Garden centre If a change of use within an existing building and involving only minor building work Low impact industry zone code Low impact industry Code assessment Research and technology industry Service industry Veterinary service Warehouse If not accepted subject to requirements Low impact industry zone code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access and parking code Accepted subject to requirement S Caretaker's accommodation Dwelling unit Editor's note-Unless otherwise specified, development that is accepted sul requirements will become code assessable when not complying with an acceptable outcome.
+Emergency services Outdoor sales Garden centre If a change of use within an existing building and involving only minor building work Low impact industry zone code Low impact industry Code assessment Research and technology industry Service industry Veterinary service Warehouse If not accepted subject to requirements Low impact industry zone code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access and parking code Caretaker's accommodation Dwelling unit Accepted subject to requirements Editor's note-Unless otherwise specified, development that is accepted subject to requirements will become code assessable when not complying with an acceptable outcome.
 However, it will only be assessable against the corresponding performance outcome (refer section 5.3.3 (2)).
-Low impact industry zone code Accepted subject to requirements Editor's note-Unless otherwise specified, development that is accepted subject to requirements will become code assessable when not complying with an acceptable outcome.
-However, it will only be assessable against the corresponding performance outcome (refer section 5.3.3 (2)).
-Food and drink outlet Food and drink outlet
+Low impact industry zone code Food and drink outlet Accepted subject to requirement Editor's note-Unless otherwise specified, d requirements will become code assessable acceptable outcome.
+However, it will only be corresponding performance outcome (refer s code s evelopment that is accepted subject to when not complying with an assessable against the - Editor's note-Unless otherwise specified, d requirements will become code assessable acceptable outcome.
+However, it will only be code s evelopment that is accepted subject to when not complying with an assessable against the